 Maximum Working Hours

-• Working hours limit: Employees in the private sector can work up to 8 hours per day and 48 hours per week.
+- Working hours limit: In the private sector, employees are subject to 8 working hours per day and 48 working hours per week.

 Rest Breaks